-The North Carolina Housing Finance Agency is a self-supporting public agency that finances affordable housing opportunities for North Carolinians whose needs are not met by the market.
-Since its creation in 1973 by the General Assembly, the Agency has financed more than 241,000 affordable homes and apartments, totaling $17.2 billion.
+The North Carolina Housing Finance Agency is a self-supporting public agency that provides safe, affordable housing opportunities to enhance the quality of life of North Carolinians.
+Since its creation by the General Assembly, the Agency has financed more than 298,860 affordable homes and apartments, totaling $29.16 billion.

-The Agency provides financing through the sale of tax-exempt bonds and management of federal tax credit programs, the federal HOME Program, the state Housing Trust Fund, and other programs.
+The Agency provides financing through the sale of tax-exempt bonds and management of federal tax credit programs, the federal HOME Program, the state and national Housing Trust Funds, and other programs.

 Using these resources and its own earnings, the Agency:

-- finances the rehabilitation of substandard owner-occupied homes
+- finances the repair and rehabilitation of substandard owner-occupied homes.

-- offers foreclosure prevention assistance in partnership with HUD-approved housing counseling agencies statewide
+- provides foreclosure prevention assistance and access to housing counseling services.

 The Agency reports its budget through the Office of State Budget and Management in the Governor’s Office.
 Its financial accounts are audited annually by an independent auditing firm.
-The Agency’s bonds are rated AA by Standard and Poor’s and Aa2 by Moody’s.
+The Agency maintains a AA+/Aa1 bond rating.